shamshad-npti/kafka-spark-streaming/README.md

 * **Exactly once**

-  * Exactly once delivery required use of idempotent storage where id of each message processed would be stored

-To ensure the exactly once processing
+  * Exactly once processing can be achieved by using transactional database storage and commiting kafka topic offset to database.
+When processing start/restart offsets should be loaded from database and pass to `createDirectStream`

 ![Architecture](https://storage.googleapis.com/svg-store/diagram.jpg)

 ---